JosuBarru/WN-Domains/README.md

 ## Files and Structure

 - **WN-Domains.ipynb:**
-  Contains the complete code for data preprocessing, model fine-tuning, and evaluation.
+  Contains the complete code for data preprocessing, model fine-tuning and evaluation.

 - **Informe.pdf:**
-  Provides a detailed report on the methodology, experimental setup, results, and analysis.
+  Provides a detailed report on the methodology, experimental setup, results and analysis.

 - **train.tsv & test.tsv:**
   Processed datasets used for training and testing the models.